mumble-voip/mumble-releng-vcpkg/README.md

 ## Building Mumble

-Mumble (server and client) are built with CMake.
+Mumble (server and client) are built with CMake since version 1.4.0.

-We are still in the process of migrating the Mumble project to the CMake build toolset.
-The main branch has not been migrated yet (task and progress is tracked in [ticket #3996](https://github.com/mumble-voip/mumble/issues/3996)).
-The work-in-progress branch that can be used and compiled is located at [github.com/davidebeatrici/mumble/tree/cmake](https://github.com/davidebeatrici/mumble/tree/cmake).

-Clone the repository and check out the `cmake` branch.

 ### Command Line